atakanerdem/interruption-mail-list-finder/README.md

 # interruption-mail-list-finder

-Access to the database to find people who will be sent an interruption mail
+desktop python application that accesses the database and finds contacts to send the interrupt e-mail